haml/haml/doc-src/HAML_CHANGELOG.md

   that allows attributes to either remain unescaped (for things like embedding PHP directives in Haml) or to be always escaped rather than `#escape_once`d.
+  This can also be used from the command line via `--no-escape-attrs`.

 ### Backwards Incompatibilities -- Must Read!